tmthrgd/jekyll-plugins/README.md

 ## ruby-uuid.rb

-ruby-uuid.rb is a uuid library and is solely a dependency of urn.rb.
+ruby-uuid.rb is a UUID library and is solely a dependency of urn.rb.
 It is Copyright(c) 2005 URABE, Shyouhei.

 *[UUID]: universally unique identifier
 *[UUIDs]: universally unique identifiers